Effective advocacy campaigns have the power to effect real change. Learn how to start your grassroots campaign off right with these tips and best...

 Why Does Grassroots Advocacy Matter?

-From the tiniest town, all the way up to the federal government, the duty of elected officials is to listen to their constituents and address their concerns.
+From the tiniest town to the halls of congress, it's the duty of elected officials is to listen to their constituents and address their concerns.

 One of our civic responsibilities as citizens of the United States is to inform our elected officials on essential issues to our communities and us.
+To be a grassroots advocate.
 Our representatives cannot constantly craft solutions to their constituency's problems if they aren't hearing from them.
 Grassroots advocacy is an effective and powerful way to communicate with elected representatives and start a policy-centered conversation to create systemic change.

-Grassroots advocacy software makes it even easier for organizations to rally their supporters around an issue by simplifying the process for everyone involved.
+Grassroots advocacy software makes it even easier for organizations to mobilize supporters around an issue by simplifying the process for everyone involved.